a-h-ismail/libtmsolve/README.md

 For functions used to manipulate variables and the calculator functions, refer to `function.h`.

 # Note
-The library uses double precision floating point values with complex extension for its operations.
+The library uses double precision floating point variables with complex extension for its operations.